Non-Markovian models of opinion dynamics on temporal networks: Introduction

 \section{Introduction}

-The structure of networks has a major influence on complex systems of interacting entities in social, economic, information, biological, and physical systems \cite{newman2018networks}.
+The structure of networks has a major influence on the dynamics of complex systems of interacting entities in social, economic, information, biological, and physical systems \cite{newman2018networks}.
 In a network, entities interact via edges, which encode ties with time-dependent strengths.
-To model networked systems, it is important both to account for the time-dependence of edges and to examine the effects of (both time-independent and time-dependent) network structures on dynamical processes \cite{porter2016}, such as opinion formation \cite{noor2020}, the spread of infectious diseases \cite{kiss2017}, and e-mail communication \cite{eckmann2004entropy}.
+To model a networked system, it is important both to account for the time-dependence of edges and to examine the effects of (both time-independent and time-dependent) network structures on dynamical processes \cite{porter2016}, such as opinion formation \cite{noor2020}, the spread of infectious diseases \cite{kiss2017}, and e-mail communication \cite{eckmann2004entropy}.

 When modeling real-life networks, it is convenient to assume that edges, which encode events between humans or other entities, appear randomly in a way that is well-captured by a Poisson process.
 This assumption results in time-dependent networks (i.e., so-called ``temporal networks'') with memoryless stochastic effects \cite{masuda2016guide}.
 It overlooks the non-Markovian and nonstationary nature of many systems \cite{barabasi2005origin}, such as e-mail traffic, online communication, and others.
-To incorporate memory effects and model dynamics with bursty and heavy-tailed interaction patterns \cite{karsai2011small,scholtes2014causality}, it is important to consider temporal networks with stochastically appearing edges that follow non-Poisson distributions.
+To incorporate memory effects and to model dynamics with bursty and heavy-tailed interevent times \cite{karsai2011small,scholtes2014causality}, it is important to consider temporal networks with edges that appear according to stochastic processes other than Poisson processes.